 Small businesses can and do lease warehouse space, especially if they are the sort of companies to have a relatively small storefront but a lot of inventory, or inventory that tends to take up a lot of room where personal storage isn’t advisable.
 However, larger companies frequently use warehouse storage for long-term protection of goods that won’t be used for many months.
 Either way, the warehouse receives the goods and makes sure they are safely placed in the leased space and secured there, then retrieved when it’s time to ship them back to the business.

-A fulfillment center can act like a warehouse, but the end goal is to offer shipping services that transport waiting inventory directly to customers.
-While sometimes businesses can use fulfillment centers for long-term storage, it’s more common that fulfillment centers hold short-term inventory that’s designed to turn over and be replaced as customers by it.
+Fulfillment companies can act like a warehouse, but the end goal is to offer shipping services that transport waiting inventory directly to customers.
+While sometimes businesses can use fulfillment centers for long-term storage, it’s more common that they hold short-term inventory that’s designed to turn over and be replaced as customers by it.
 A good example would be an e-commerce store that sells boxed products and needs to store them somewhere while also arranging for shipping.
-Fulfillment centers aren’t really designed to hold supplies that aren’t inventory (like business decorations, etc.).
+Fulfillment businesses aren’t really designed to hold supplies that aren’t inventory (like business decorations, etc.).

 Final (Important) Considerations!